Mateus Vital

-Mateus da Silva Vital Assumpção (born 12 February 1998), known as Mateus Vital, is a Brazilian professional footballer who plays as an attacking midfielder for Cruzeiro.
+Mateus da Silva Vital Assumpção (born 12 February 1998), known as Mateus Vital, is a Brazilian professional footballer who plays as an attacking midfielder for Shanghai Port.
 He is a former Brazil U23 member.

 Career

 Corinthians

 Vital started his career in CR Vasco da Gama and was sold to Corinthians for €2 million in 2018.
 In 2018, Corinthians won its 29th Paulista Championship.
 Vital was a vital member in the victorious campaign scoring in the penalty shootout against São Paulo FC in the second leg of the semi-final and bagging an assist in the second leg of the final against arch-rivals Palmeiras.

 Loan to Panathinaikos

-On August 25, 2021, Corinthians announced an agreement with Panathinaikos for the one-year loan of the 23-year-old midfielder, with a purchase option that was estimated by Brazilian media to reach €4 million for 50% of Vital's rights.
+On 25 August 2021, Corinthians announced an agreement with Panathinaikos for the one-year loan of the 23-year-old midfielder, with a purchase option that was estimated by Brazilian media to reach €4 million for 50% of Vital's rights.
 Vital made an impressive debut for the club but he wasn't able to maintain his good form and he eventually lost his place in the starting 11.